Marcoola - Mudjimba

 Population growth drivers in Marcoola - Mudjimba are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Marcoola-Mudjimba's population is 12,608 as of Aug 2025.
-This reflects a 647-person increase (5.4%) since the 2021 Census, which reported 11,961 people.
-The change was inferred from ABS' June 2024 estimate of 12,553 and 77 new addresses validated since the Census date.
-This results in a density ratio of 383 persons per square kilometer.
-Population growth was primarily driven by overseas migration (92.6% of gains).
+Marcoola-Mudjimba's population was 12,605 as of November 2025, according to AreaSearch's analysis.
+This showed an increase of 644 people, a 5.4% rise from the 2021 Census figure of 11,961.
+The change was inferred from ABS's estimated resident population of 12,553 in June 2024 and 76 validated new addresses since the Census date.
+This resulted in a density ratio of 383 persons per square kilometer.
+Population growth was primarily driven by overseas migration, contributing approximately 92.6% of overall population gains.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections lack age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-By 2041, the area is expected to increase by 796 persons, a gain of 5.9% over 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 based on 2021 data.
+These state projections lack age category splits, so AreaSearch applied proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Future population dynamics anticipate an increase just below Australia's regional areas median by 2041, with the area expected to gain 796 persons, a total increase of 5.9%.

 Frequently Asked Questions - Population